 You can deploy vRealize Log Insight with a single node, single cluster, or cluster with forwarders.

 A basic vRealize Log Insight configuration includes a single node.
-The log sources are applications, OS logs, virtual machine logs, hosts, the vCenter Server, virtual or physical switches and routers, storage hardware, and so on.
+Log sources can be applications, OS logs, virtual machine logs, hosts, the vCenter Server, virtual or physical switches and routers, storage hardware, and so on.
 Log streams are transported to the vRealize Log Insight node using syslog (UDP, TCP, TCP+SSL) or CFAPI (the vRealize Log Insight native ingestion protocol over HTTP or HTTPS), either directly by an application, syslog concentrator, or the vRealize Log Insight agent installed on the source.

-It is a best practice for single-node deployments to use the vRealize Log Insight integrated load balancer (ILB) and to send queries and ingestion traffic to the ILB.
+As a best practice for single-node deployments to use the vRealize Log Insight Integrated Load Balancer (ILB) and to send queries and ingestion traffic to the ILB.
 This does not incur overhead and simplifies configuration if you want to add nodes to create a cluster for your deployment in the future.

 This vRealize Log Insight deployment scenario includes a cluster with forwarder that is extended and mirrored.
 Two main clusters are used for indexing, storage, and query.
 One main cluster is in each data center.
 Each is front-ended with a pair of dedicated forwarder clusters.
 All log sources from all top-of-rack aggregations concentrate at the forwarder clusters.
 You can independently query the same logs on both retention clusters.